A Compactness Theorem for $SO(3)$ Anti-Self-Dual Equation with Translation Symmetry: The rescaled equation and interior compactness

 We call this equation the {\bf $\rho$-ASD equation}.
-Define the rescaled energy density function \beq e_{\rho}(z):= \| \A_s' \|_{L^2(\{z\}\times \Sigma)}^2 + \rho^2 \|\mu_{\A'} \|_{L^2(\{z\}\times \Sigma)}^2 \eeq and the rescaled energy \beqn E_\rho(\A'; S):= \int_{S} e_\rho(z)ds dt. \eeqn The basic relation between the rescaled energy density and the original energy density is \beqn e_\rho(z) = \rho^2 \| F_\A \|_{L^2( \{\rho z \}\times \Sigma)}^2,\ \forall z \in S. \eeqn Therefore we have \beqn E( \A; \varphi_\rho(S)) = \| F_{\A}\|_{L^2( \varphi_{\rho}(S) \times \Sigma)}^2 = E_\rho(\A';S). \eeqn When the set $S$ is understood from the context, we abbreviate $E_\rho(\A'; S)$ by $E_\rho(\A')$.
+Define the rescaled energy density function \beq e_{\rho}(z):= \| \A_s' \|_{L^2(\{z\}\times \Sigma)}^2 + \rho^2 \|\mu_{\A'} \|_{L^2(\{z\}\times \Sigma)}^2 \eeq and the rescaled energy \beqn E_\rho(\A'; S):= \int_{S} e_\rho(z)ds dt. \eeqn The basic relation between the rescaled energy density and the original energy density is \beqn e_\rho(z) = \rho^2 \| F_\A \|_{L^2( \{\rho z \}\times \Sigma)}^2,\ \forall z \in S. \eeqn Therefore we have \beqn E( \A; \varphi_\rho(S)) = \frac{1}{2} \| F_{\A}\|_{L^2( \varphi_{\rho}(S) \times \Sigma)}^2 = E_\rho(\A';S). \eeqn When the set $S$ is understood from the context, we abbreviate $E_\rho(\A'; S)$ by $E_\rho(\A')$.
 We also introduce another density in terms of fibrewise $L^\infty$-norm: \beqn e_\rho^\infty(z):= \| \A_s' \|_{L^\infty(\{z\}\times \Sigma)}^2 + \rho^2 \| \mu_{\A'} \|_{L^\infty( \{z\}\times \Sigma)}^2. \eeqn

 In \cite{Dostoglou_Salamon, Dostoglou_Salamon_corrigendum} Dostoglou--Salamon obtain several important estimates about the rescaled equation.
 These estimates are essential in proving the convergence of rescaled instantons towards holomorphic curves.
-Here we recall one of their estimates as follows.
+We recall them as follows.